-Figure 11 – Simple Project No. 5: selected single control point, uniform vs. underestimated uniform
+Figure 11.
+Simple Project No. 2: selected single monitoring point, uniform vs. underestimated uniform

 Sensitivity Analysis: Number of Realizations

-To better estimate the effect of the number of realizations on the accuracy of the selected inspection point, Example Project no. 1 is used with various numbers of realizations.
-In this experiment, R, the number of realizations, has increased from 200 to 300.
+To better estimate the effect of the number of realizations on the accuracy of the selected inspection point, Example Project No. 1 is used with various numbers of realizations.
+In this experiment, R, the number of realizations, is increased from 200 to 300.